MESH-Research/mla-academic-interests/README.md

-# academic_interests
+# Academic Interests
-Plugin to implement an Academic Interests user taxonomy
+Plugin to implement an Academic Interests user taxonomy.